zhedahht/JsInPractice/Fireworks/README.md

-MerryChristmas
+Fireworks
 ============

-JavaScript in Practice - Merry Christmas
+JavaScript in Practice - Fireworks

-Here is the sample code to display cartoon snow animation, with HTML5 canvas.
-Wish you merry Christmas and happy new year.
+Here is the sample code to display fireworks, with HTML5 canvas.
+Wish happy new year.

-If you are interested in what the animation looks like, please go the link http://jsfiddle.net/zhedahht/2uD5x/1/.